AdobeDocs/experience-platform.en/help/access-control/home.md

 ## Access control hierarchy and workflow

 In order to configure access control for [!DNL Experience Platform], you must have administrator privileges for an organization that has an [!DNL Experience Platform] product integration.
-The minimum role that grant or withdraw permissions is a [!UICONTROL product profile administrator].
-Other administrator roles that can manage permissions are [!UICONTROL product administrators] (can manage all profiles within a product) and [!UICONTROL system administrators] (no restrictions).
+The minimum role that grant or withdraw permissions is a product profile administrator.
+Other administrator roles that can manage permissions are product administrators (can manage all profiles within a product) and system administrators (no restrictions).
 See the Adobe Help Center article on [administrative roles](https://helpx.adobe.com/enterprise/using/admin-roles.html) for more information.

 >[!NOTE]
 >